AnalogFeelings/Bluechirp/README.md

 * :fireworks: **colinkiama** - Original creator of Tooter.
 Without him, this project wouldn't exist.

 ## :handshake: Contributing
 Bluechirp is open to pull requests and issue tickets!
-Read the (:warning: **TODO**: Add contributing guide [#15](https://github.com/AestheticalZ/Bluechirp/issues/15)) contributing guide to get started.
+Read the [contributing guide](CONTRIBUTING.md) to get started.
-Any help is appreciated.
+Any help is appreciated!

 # :balance_scale: License
 This project is licensed under the **GNU General Public License version 3.0** which you can read [here](LICENSE.txt).